 We were literally trapped with no way out.
 Dom would walk in on us, see Potter by my bed, and...Oh Merlin, I didn’t even want to think about the hysteria and bouts of gloating and future-wedding-planning that would ensue.

 Potter gestured for me to speak — the words ‘are-you-sodding-brain-dead-do-something’ written all over his face — but my mind was wiped clean.
 Oh Merlin, this was really not the time for my braincells to be playing a sodding game of cerebral Hide and Seek right now.

 Come on, Agatha, talk.

-Frantically, I started pacing back and forth, as if the kinetic energy of simply moving alone could magically produce a bright idea.
-Potter hastily pushed himself to a stand as well, rubbing his sore elbows (which he must have landed on) as he watched me, irritation flicking across his face.
+I ninja-rolled off the bed, being careful to avoid tripping over the length of Potter’s very unhelpful body, and dusted myself off with shaky hands.
+Oh Merlin, what were we going to do?
+I frantically started pacing to and fro, as if the sheer kinetic energy of moving alone could magically produce an idea.
+Potter hastily pushed himself to a stand as well, rubbing his sore elbows (which he must have landed on) as he watched me, mild irritation flicking across his face.

 “Alright, that’s it!”
 I heard Dom declare, and I froze.
 “I’m coming in — ”

 “No!”
 I shouted, louder than I had intended.
 Potter’s eyebrows shot up as he leaned casually against the wall behind him and folded his arms, obviously having given up.
 His blasé attitude made it clear he'd accepted the fact I wasn't getting us out of this mess, and the thought made anger chafe against the fear inside me.